 What are the Three Types of Organizational Change?

-The following are the three most important types of Organizational change that are a part of the organizational paradigm.
-They are:
+The following are the three most important types of Organizational changes that also fall under the category of ‘management of change’:

-- Developmental Change: Any changes that are made in the company’s policies or in the project development processes to make sure that the already established processes be optimized and improved.
+- Developmental Change: Any changes made in the company’s policies or in the project development processes to ensure that the already established processes are optimized and improved.

-- Transformational Change: These changes are the most impactful as they change the fundamental concepts on which the company is based, and also the operations and the core values that the company holds dear.
+- Transformational Change: These changes are the most impactful as they change the fundamental concepts on which the company is based, the operations and the core values that the company holds dear.